Ferhan-Hacisalihoglu/AutomatePro/README.md

-# 🎛️ AutomatePro: Simple GUI-Based Macro Recorder for Windows/Linux
+# 🎛️ AutomatePro: Simple GUI-Based Macro Recorder

 **AutomatePro** is a lightweight and intuitive desktop application built with **Python** and **PyQt6** that lets you easily **record** and **replay** your mouse clicks and keyboard actions.
 Whether you're automating repetitive tasks or creating quick workflows, AutomatePro is your go-to tool for desktop automation.